TAO Toolkit Quick Start Guide

 Launcher CLI

-The TAO Toolkit Launcher is a lightweight Python based command-line interface.
+The TAO Toolkit launcher is a lightweight Python based command-line interface.
 The launcher acts as a front-end for TAO Toolkit containers built on top of PyTorch and TensorFlow.
-The CLI abstracts you from the information about which network is implemented in what container.
-The respective container gets launched automatically based on the model you plan to use.
+The CLI abstracts the user from the information about which network is implemented in what container.
+The respective container gets launcher automatically based on the model you plan to use.

-To get started with the launcher, use the follow the instructions to install the required pre-requisite software.
+To get started with the launcher, follow the instructions below to install the required pre-requisite software.

 Installing the Pre-requisites